\Lambda-buildings and base change functors: Proof of the second Main Result

 The (non-empty) intersection $X'' \cap A$ is an apartment $A''$ of $(X'',\cA'')$.
 The Weyl chambers $S$ and $S'$ of $(X,\cA)$ both give rise to the same germ $\Delta_{\phi(x)}\phi(S)$ of $(X',\cA')$, so Lemma~\ref{lemma:germs} implies that the apartment $A''$ of $(X'',\cA'')$ contains a sub-Weyl chamber of $S''$.
 A similar argument asserts that it also contains a sub-Weyl chamber of $T''$.
 This proves (A4) for $(X'',\cA'')$.

-With Condition (A1)-(A5) we have enough information to construct a spherical building $\partial_{\cA''} X''$ at infinity of $(X'',\cA'')$.
-The next lemma shows that this spherical building is essentially $\Delta_{\phi(x)}X'$.
+As the remaining Condition (A6) is not needed to define the spherical building of infinity, we can consider this structure $\partial_{\cA''} X''$ for $(X'',\cA'')$.
+The next lemma shows that this spherical building is in fact the residue $\Delta_{\phi(x)}X'$.

 \begin{lemma} There is a canonical isomorphism between $\partial_{\cA''} X''$ and $\Delta_{\phi(x)}X'$. \end{lemma} \proof Lemma~\ref{lemma:germs} implies a bijection between the chambers of these two spherical buildings.
-It is easily seen that this bijection preserves adjacency, from which follows that this bijection defines an isomorphism between the two buildings.
+It is easily seen that this bijection preserves adjacency, hence it defines an isomorphism between the two buildings.